• Skip to main content

 Marist Novitiate

-The novitiate is one year during a seminarian’s training where those wanting to live their life as a Marist priest or brother focus their attention on what it means to live as a Marist in today’s world and Church.
+The novitiate is one year during a seminarian’s training, during which those wanting to live as Marist priests or brothers focus on what it means to live as Marists in today’s world and Church.

 There are three main parts to the novitiate.

-The novitiate gives the prospective Marist an opportunity to experience God by getting closer to him, developing a regular rhythm of prayer.
+The novitiate allows the prospective Marist to experience God by getting closer to him and developing a regular prayer rhythm.

-A novice undertakes this process with others, he lives in community, he is mentored by the Marist novitiate staff and he meets regularly with a spiritual director of his choice.
+A novice undertakes this process with others, lives in a community, is mentored by the Marist novitiate staff, and meets regularly with a spiritual director of his choice.

 Marist Religious Life

-At the novitiate the novice also learns what it means to be Marist and to consecrate his life to living as a Religious in today’s world.
+At the novitiate, the novice also learns what it means to be a Marist and to consecrate his life to living as a Religious person in today’s world.

-It is during this period that his study focuses on the three vows that he will take at the end of this year, vows of poverty, chastity and obedience, what they mean and how to give expression to them today.
-The novice also learns about what what it means to lives these vows in a Marist way.
+During this period, his study focuses on the three vows that he will take at the end of this year: vows of poverty, chastity, and obedience.
+He learns what they mean and how to express them today.
+The novice also learns about what it means to live these vows in a Marist way.

-Other topics that are considered are: Marist history, Marist spirituality, the mission of Marists in the world today and the founding “mythology” of the Society of Mary.
+Other topics considered are Marist history, Marist spirituality, Marists’ mission in the world today, and the founding “mythology” of the Society of Mary.

 Community life and mission